appliedaimllab509-cell/MaHaWave-Net-A-Lightweight-Multi-Scale-Model-for-Fine-Grained-Medical-Image-Segmentation/README.md

 </p>

 ### 2. Impact  of Encoder-Decoder Depth
 To examine variations in performance metrics, we employ a strong encoder–decoder configuration in the asymmetric MaHaWave-Net design.
-Following \cite{ruan2024vm}, an ablation study is conducted, with results summarized in Table \ref{Ablation_Encoder}.~The model achieves optimal performance with the encoder–decoder configuration $[2,2,2,1]$ across both datasets.~However, when scaled to a larger asymmetric configuration of $[2,2,9,2]-[2,9,2,2]$, performance consistently declines, indicating that excessive scaling reduces model effectiveness.
+Following \cite{ruan2024vm}, an ablation study is conducted, with results summarized in Table.4.~The model achieves optimal performance with the encoder–decoder configuration $[2,2,2,1]$ across both datasets.~However, when scaled to a larger asymmetric configuration of $[2,2,9,2]-[2,9,2,2]$, performance consistently declines, indicating that excessive scaling reduces model effectiveness.
 For the ablation study, the number of heads and levels is fixed at 16 and 42, respectively, and BceDice Loss is employed as the loss function.
 <p align="center">
   <img src="assets/on_ED_depth.png"
        alt="Performance Comparison With SOTA"